Restoring number conservation in quadratic bosonic Hamiltonians with dualities: Restoring number conservation with duality transformations

 it follows that the {\em pairing amplitudes $\Delta^D_{ij}$ of $\widehat{H}^D$ vanish}: the dual QBH \(\widehat{H}^D\equiv \widehat{U}\widehat{H}\widehat{U}^\dag\) satisfies $[\widehat{H}^D,\widehat{N}]=0$.
 One can also check that, under our duality transformation, the total number operator for the quasiparticles of \(\widehat{H}\) in Eq.\,\eqref{decoupled}, \( \sum_{n=1}^N \widehat{\psi}_n^\dag \widehat{\psi}_n \), is mapped to \(\widehat{N} \).

 It is instructive to notice the fate of the dual Hamiltonian when pairing vanishes to begin with.
 In this case, \(G\) already commutes with $\tau_3$.
 Thus, one can construct an orthonormal basis consisting of simultaneous eigenvectors of $G$ given by $\{\ket{\psi_n^\pm}\}_{n=1}^N$, with $\tau_3 \ket{\psi^\pm_n}=\pm \ket{\psi^\pm_n}$ and $\ket{\psi^\pm_n} = \mathcal{C}\ket{\psi^{\mp}_n}$.
 A straightforward calculation of the positive-definite metric $S$ in Eq. \eqref{S} shows that \(S= \mathds{1}_{2N}\).
-Hence, \(R=\mathds{1}_{2N}\) and the dual effective BdG Hamiltonian is $G^D=RGR^{-1} = G$, implying that number-conserving QBHs are invariant under our duality map.
+Hence, \(R=\mathds{1}_{2N}\) and the dual effective BdG Hamiltonian is $G^D=RGR^{-1} = G$, implying that \emph{number-conserving QBHs are invariant} under our duality map.

 A few important remarks are in order.
 First, there is a ``trivial'' sense in which any dynamically stable QBH $\widehat{H}$ is unitarily equivalent to a number-conserving dual: simply take the unitary that maps the normal modes $\widehat{\psi}_n$ to the bosonic operators $a_n$.
 Of course, to construct such a unitary, one must fully diagonalize $G$.
 In general, however, our duality does \emph{not} return the fully diagonalized Hamiltonian, as evidenced by the fact that arbitrary number-conserving QBHs are a fixed point of the transformation.
-Furthermore, despite the definition of $S$ including the complete set of eigenvectors of $G$, a full diagonalization of $G$ is \emph{not} always needed to identify $\widehat{H}^D$ in practice, as we will demonstrate by example in the next section.
+Furthermore, despite the definition of $S$ including the complete set of eigenvectors of $G$, a full diagonalization of $G$ is \emph{not always needed} to identify $\widehat{H}^D$ in practice.

+Second, it is not \textit{a priori} clear how the locality properties of the original Hamiltonian \(\widehat{H}\) transmute into those of $\widehat{H}^D$.
+In fact, when the locality properties happen to be preserved, it is straightforward to construct $S$.
+In this case, $S$ must be site-local.
+Combining this with the fact that $S$ must be positive-definite and a proper canonical transformation, we have the following Ansatz,

+The condition that $S$ must block-diagonalize $G$ allows one to solve for the parameters $\{\theta_j, \phi_j\}$ in a straightforward way.
+If no such strictly local transformation exists, one can look at ``quasi-local'' (e.g., two-site-local) transformations and parameterize in an analogous way.
+Carrying this procedure on allows one to construct $S$ \textit{without} full diagonalization.
+The examples that follow illustrate that \(\widehat{H}^D\) may or may not be of finite range even if \(\widehat{H}\) is; we will see that such an Ansatz suffices for the bosonic Kitaev chain.